 Form 110 will ask you information about the type of compensation you are seeking, supporting documentation, information about your injury, and other supporting details.
 You can have your attorney go over this form with you and sign it as well, which may be a good idea if you have any questions regarding the process.
-An attorney can also make sure that you are not leaving out supporting information that could lead the Department of Industrial Accidents to return the form to you.
+A Boston workers’ compensation attorney can also make sure that you are not leaving out supporting information that could lead the Department of Industrial Accidents to return the form to you.

 You have four years to file a workers’ compensation claim from the time you are injured, learned that an illness was caused by the workplace, or if you are a survivor of a deceased employee.

 In some cases, insurers may stop paying you while you’re still recovering from your injury or illness.
 They may do so if you don’t adhere to your doctor’s recommendations, if you fail to show up for treatment or rehabilitation, or if you’re convicted of a criminal charge while receiving benefits.
-However, if your insurer unfairly reduces or ceases your payments, you may want to consider talking to a workers’ compensation attorney.
+However, if your insurer unfairly reduces or ceases your payments, you may want to consider talking to a Boston workers’ compensation attorney.

 Under Massachusetts workers’ compensation laws, your employers must provide workers’ compensation benefits if you are injured on the job.
 In return, however, as a worker, you are barred from seeking any legal recourse against your employer.
 Therefore, if workers’ compensation benefits do not fairly compensate you for your losses, you may look to file an injury claim against a third party who was also responsible for your injuries, such as a sub-contractor or the manufacturer of a product or tool required for your employment.
 The laws governing who you may sue outside of a workers’ compensation claim are complex, so speak with an attorney to ensure that you are able to maximize your fair compensation.